H4CKR3M/CustomNpcs-Scripts/README.md

 Place WAV files in .minecraft/customnpcs/assets/customnpcs/sounds

 1. Load script in the Init event area
-2. Use <1> of the following commands:
+2. Use only one of the following commands:
  * npc.getTempData("audio").Play("wavFileName"); from anywhere on the npc/block/player
  * Audio.Play("wavFileName"); from Init event area ONLY